Dancode-188/livestream-backend/README.md

-This is the backend server for a live streaming application built using NestJS and MongoDB.
-It provides robust APIs for user authentication, stream management, real-time chat, and various interactive features to enhance the live streaming experience.
+This is a robust backend server for a live streaming application built using NestJS and MongoDB.
+It provides comprehensive APIs for user authentication, stream management, real-time chat, and various interactive features to enhance the live streaming experience.